-The passenger airbag must only be deactivated or activated when the vehicle is stationary.
+The passenger air bag must only be deactivated or activated with the ignition off.

-If it is interfered with when the vehicle is being driven, indicator lights and C will come on.
+If it is interfered with when the vehicle is being driven, indicator lights and come will come

-Switch the ignition off then on again to reset the airbag in accordance with the lock position.
+Switch the ignition off then on again to reset the air bag in accordance with the lock.

-CHILD SAFETY: deactivating, activating the front passenger air bag (2/3)
+CHILD SAFETY: deactivating/activating the front passenger air bag (2/3)